MakeSchool-Tutorials/Makestagram-Swift-V2/P9-Improving-Upload-Code/content.md

 > [action]
 Create a new _Models_ folder as child of the _Makestagram_ folder:
 ![image](add_models_folder.png)
-Then add the folder to Xcode and create a new _Swift_ file called _Post.swift_.
+Then add the folder to Xcode and create a new subclass of `PFObject` called `Post`.
 The result in Xcode should look like this:
 ![image](models_group.png)

 We're going to fill the `Post` class with some [_boilerplate_](http://en.wikipedia.org/wiki/Boilerplate_code#In_object-oriented_programming) code.